lugizmo/DataFrame/README.md

 - ~~indexed iterator does not have the same usage like iterating over an map.~~
 - add reversed (index) iterator
 - make views not eagerly so that they fit better with ranges.
+- add test for mixed dataframe index types
+- handling of exception enabled code.
+E.g. std::uninitialized_fill_n will handle ctor's etc. and therefor exceptions might happen.
+  - think about using memcpy instead of std::uninitialized_fill_n or making it an option
 - add more todo's

+### TODO Benchmarks

+- Manipulating "big" dataframes, so not testing creating but really just adding columns/row with row-/col major layouts when already big